phi4seldat/TestYii/README.md

 # TestYii
-This Yii project only for testing
+This Yii project is only for testing